How long have you had migraine and what type of migraine do you have?

 It means I often can’t do my job to the best of my ability, which is massively frustrating as I set myself high goals.

 I get maybe a dozen a year, sometimes more.
 I get coughs, colds – and now Covid – at the same rate as other people.
-Migraine are my terrific little ‘extra’.
+Migraines are my terrific little ‘extra’.
 This means when I get one, I have often tried to ‘work through it’ as my sick leave will get used up.

 To those on the outside looking in, there does not appear to be anything wrong with me.
 Saying ‘I have a migraine and have to go home’ can make me feel people are judging me as a skiver.
 Even when they proactively say they are not.
-It helped me to have a manager who also suffered migraine, which I did for four years.
+It helped me to have a manager who also suffered migraines, which I did for four years.

 What are your biggest migraine triggers?